tacticoolsteve/Skyrim-Modlist/README.md

 3. Hold Shift Left Click To Power Attack
 4. Hold Right Click To Block
-5. Press X When You See An Enemy Health Bar Flash To Do A Finsher On Them
-6. Press Alt To Step Dodge
+5. Press X When You See An Enemy Health Bar Flash To Do A Finsher On Them 6.Unlock Dodge Perk In The Evasion Tree To Unlock Step Dodging ( Default Dodge Key Is Sprint Key )
-7. Press Alt Twice To Dodge Roll
 -------
 ------------
 Requirements